 Ron Leach

-Ron and Ella were part of the founding of the church, were raised in Christian homes, and came to faith in Jesus Christ early in life.
-Ron earned his Bachelor's degree from Bob Jones University and his Master's degree from Ashland University.
-Ron taught and coached at Columbus Academy for 17 years and is returning to Northside Christian as the Athletic Director, Coach, and teacher.
+Ron and Ella were part of the church's founding, were raised in Christian homes, and came to faith in Jesus Christ early in life.
+Ron earned his Bachelor's degree from Bob Jones University and his Master's from Ashland University.
+Ron taught and coached at Columbus Academy for 17 years and Northside Christian for 26 years, where he is presently a coach, teacher, and athletic Director.

 Jason Brown